 This is part 3, out of 7, of our blog series about frequently asked questions for car accidents in North Dakota.

-I’ve heard North Dakota is a “no-fault” state.
+I’ve heard that North Dakota is a “no-fault” state.
 Does that mean that it doesn’t matter who is at fault for a car accident?

-In North Dakota, the owner of a motor vehicle required to be registered or operated in this state is required to secure basic no-fault benefits of at least $30,000, although increased coverage (up to $80,000) can be purchased.
+In North Dakota, the owner of a motor vehicle that is required to be registered or operated in this state is required to secure basic no-fault benefits of at least $30,000, although increased coverage (up to $80,000) can be purchased.
 If you, a driver with permission to operate your motor vehicle, or a passenger of your motor vehicle is injured in a car accident, your no-fault insurance will pay up to $30,000 per person for accident-related economic loss, regardless of who caused the accident.